 As a foreign private issuer, we are exempt from certain Nasdaq requirements that are applicable to U.S. domestic companies.
-For a listing and further discussion of how our corporate governance practices differ from those required of U.S. companies listed on Nasdaq, please see Item 16G of this Annual Report.
+For a listing and further discussion of how our corporate governance practices differ from those required of U.S. companies listed on Nasdaq, please see "Item 16G.
+Corporate Governance".